 Insurance coverage options for your hotel:

-Event cancellation: Covers e financial ramifications in case a scheduled event must be cancelled.
+- Event cancellation: Covers e financial ramifications in case a scheduled event must be canceled.

 Your hotel insurance package will be assembled by selecting the coverages that work for your unique business from a comprehensive list of available options.
 Coverage limits define the maximum amount an insurance company will pay out for financial losses.
 Coverage applies to everything from lost business revenue to potential legal/court fees.

 How Much Does Hotel Insurance Cost in Indiana?

 Short answer?
 It depends.
 On a lot.
 An older inn near the coast might pay around $5,000/year.
 But a fancy high-rise hotel just a few miles away might pay as much as $1,000,000/year.
 To make things even more interesting, if these same two hotels were located just 10 miles further inland, their premiums might drop by half.
 In another state altogether, further away from the coast, the tiny one might pay $1,200/year, while the big one might pay $150,000/year.
 Really, it all depends on a (large) number of factors, like: